 - It can be taken as a fluid vehicle with appropriate medicine or with 200 ml of water.

 - Or take as directed by the physician.

 - Store in a cool and dry place in a tightly closed container, protected from light and moisture.

 - No health hazards or side effects are known in conjunction with the proper administration of designated therapeutic dosages.

 - It contains sodium.

-- This medicine contains sugar and may not be suitable for diabetic person / patients with high blood sugar level.
+- This medicine contains sugar and may not be suitable for a diabetic person/patients with high blood sugar level.

 - Hamdard Laboratories Sharbat Banafsha